UniMiBAnalyses/CheatSheet/Git_QuickGuide.md

 * Easy-to-use syntax for README: https://www.markdownguide.org/basic-syntax/

+* Do NEVER commit/add root files or plots on the repository

 ### Quick start:

 After creating a GitHub account you should associate it with an SSH key on your notebook.